lapsumchan/MR2-cML-SuSiE/README.md

 step3.res2 <- mvmr.cml.susie.step3(step2.res2$mvdat2, invalid.idx, step2.res2$theta.vec2, rho.mat)
 ```

 Finally, the IMS step can be run using the initial value provided.
-We can identify the significant exposures checking if the row sum of the PIP matrix is greater than 1/157:
+We can identify the significant exposures checking if the row sum of the PIP matrix (row corresponding to an exposure) is greater than 1/157:
 ```
 idx <- which(rowSums(res) > 1/157)
 ```